sematic-ai/sematic/docs/concepts.md

 Future(generate_data, {"config": config.data_config, "dataset": data})
 ```

-A future is actually executed, i.e. "resolved", when all its inputs are ready
+A future is actually executed, i.e. given a concrete value, when all
-(resolved).
+its inputs are also concrete.

 Future objects support a sub-set of the native Python operations.
 See [Future
 algebra](./future-algebra.md) for more details.